 - Jowl fat: Prized by fancy artisinal sausage makers for it’s more creamy texture.

 - Shoulder Butt: (a.k.a.
-Boston butt, shoulder) A roast heavily marbled with excellent fat for sausage.
-The butt is the most common fat specified in game recipes.
+Boston butt, shoulder) A roast heavily marbled with fat, excellent for sausage.
+“Pork Butt” is the most common source of fat specified in game recipes.
 Keep in mind a whole butt is about 30% fat, 70% lean.
-Butt trimmings are much higher in fat percentage, up to 90% depending on who did the trimming.
+“Pork Butt Trimmings” are much higher in fat percentage, up to 90% depending on who did the trimming.
 So there is a huge difference and they are not interchangeable in a sausage recipe.

 - Belly Fat: (a.k.a pork belly, where bacon comes from) A soft fat with a low melting point.
 Some recipes call for it, but some sources consider it unsuited for sausage.
 Probably best not to use belly fat or bacon unless the recipe calls for it or you’re experimenting on purpose.

 - Kidney Fat: (a.k.a. leaf lard) A hard intestinal fat concentrated around the kidneys.
-Possibly too hard for sausage, but it has the most neutral (least “porky”) flavor, makes the flakiest pastries and the best lard.
+Some consider it a bit too hard for sausage, but it has the most neutral (least “porky”) flavor, makes the flakiest pastries and the best lard.